Browse the Guide:

 Sunny Coast Resort, Bulgaria, a motel and bungalows in Gold Moor, Yemen, and gas station

 KEEN, DOLLIE P. F. LETTER, c.1861-1865.
 0.1 cu. ft.
 Collection consists of a single homefront letter describing the conditions of trading cotton in the area, family financial concerns, attempts by the men in her neighborhood to avoid military service, and an outbreak of the measles.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2012-023.

 University; first registered woman architect in Pennsylvania.
 Designer